Daymarc Foundation

 Overview

 The foundation experienced significant growth in 2021, receiving approximately $37.1 million in contributions (63% of that year's revenue), which substantially increased its asset base.
-Since then, assets have modestly declined from a peak of $23.4 million in 2022 to approximately $21.4 million in fiscal year 2024.
-The foundation maintains consistent charitable disbursements averaging over $1 million annually since 2021.
+As of tax year 2023 (the most recent 990-PF filing available), the foundation held approximately $22.8 million in total assets.
+The foundation maintains consistent charitable disbursements, with approximately $997,000 in grants and contributions paid in 2023.

 The foundation appears to be a family foundation with governance by individuals connected to the Cedrone/Steen family.
 No public mission statement has been disclosed, and the foundation does not maintain a public-facing website or published funding guidelines.